nrrjoeg/nrrportal2023/README.md

 ssh -L 3336:blackbird:3306 blackbird

+Blackbird's IP address is 172.105.152.174.
+This must be added to the local /etc/hosts.
+Blackbird has the MySQL database running all the time.
+Connection is ssh and completely secure.

 This will create a tunnel on local port 3336 to MySQL on Blackbird.
+The tunnel has to remain open.
+The Website will die if the tunnel is closed.

 This repository is meant to be used as a Website.
 On Ubuntu, this means it needs to be dropped into /var/www/html.
 Clone the repository into Documents, which leaves a directory called nrrportal.